Inverse Probability Weighting: from Survey Sampling to Evidence Estimation: Introduction

 Similarly, in importance sampling, the goal is to estimate the evidence $\psi = \E_{F}\{l(X)\} = \int l(x) dF(x)$ where $F$ might be difficult to sample from and a common technique is to estimate $\psi$ by drawing samples from a candidate distribution $G$ (with density $g$) and calculate:

 The candidate density $g(\cdot)$ is chosen such that the `weights' $w(x_i)$ is nearly constant \citep{firth2011improved}.
 The `ratio' estimator analog in importance sampling would correspond to $\sum_{i=1}^{n} l(x_i) w(x_i)/\sum_{i=1}^{n}w(x_i)$ as developed by \citet{hesterberg1988advances, hesterberg1995weighted}, and further developed in \citep{firth2011improved}.
-The unattainable `optimal' choice of $w(\cdot)$ is of course $f(\cdot)$ itself, and a key insight in producing more accurate estimation is that self-normalization or biasing the sampler towards low probability regions help.
-Methods such as nested sampling or vertical likelihood use a Lorenz curve re-ordering of summation to achieve this goal \citep{polson2014vertical, chopin2010properties, skilling2006nested}.
+The unattainable `optimal' choice of $w(\cdot)$ is of course $f(\cdot)$ itself, and a key insight in producing more accurate estimation is that self-normalization or biasing the sampler towards low probability regions can help.
+Methods such as nested sampling or vertical likelihood use a Lorenz curve re-ordering of summation to achieve this goal \citep{polson2014vertical, chopin2010properties, skilling2006nested, datta2023quantile}.

-Another alternative, and largely overlooked approach for Monte Carlo estimation based on Riemann sums or trapezoidal rule was proposed by \citep{yakowitz1978weighted} and generalized by \citet{philippe1997processing,philippe2001riemann} that drastically improves the convergence rate by reducing the variance.
-These methods achieve convergence rates of $O(n^{-4})$ for \citet{yakowitz1978weighted} and $O(n^{-2})$ for \citet{philippe1997processing} improving on the usual $O(n^{-1})$ rate of Monte Carlo estimation by standard averaging.

-In this paper, we first contrast and compare the popular inverse probability weight estimators and discuss two popular examples: Basu's circus example and the Robins-Ritov-Wasserman \citep{wasserman2004bayesian} example.
-We then build connections between IPW estimators and evidence estimation techniques and argue that these innovative ideas from Monte Carlo methods can be exploited in designing IPW estimators to achieve a lower variance and higher stability.
-We argue that the issue of choice of weights -- an optimal proposal $g(\cdot)$ in Monte Carlo or sampling weights -- provides new insights on a long-standing controversy about an `weakness' in Bayesian paradigm \citep[][e.g.]{wasserman2004bayesian, sims2010understanding, ghosh2015weak, li2010bayesian} and can lead to a possible resolution.
+In this paper, we first contrast and compare the popular inverse probability weight estimators—Horvitz--Thompson and H\'ajek—and discuss their relative merits and demerits in light of two weak paradoxes, viz., Basu's circus example \citep{basu1988statistical} and the Robins–Ritov–Wasserman example \citep{robins1997toward, wasserman2004bayesian}.
+We then discuss a binning-and-smoothing estimator by \citet{ghosh2015weak} and a hierarchical Bayes estimator by \citet{li2010bayesian}, in the light of the \citet{wasserman2004bayesian}'s example, and show how they can lead to a possible resolution.
+We also build connections between IPW estimators and evidence estimation techniques and argue that these innovative ideas from Monte Carlo methods can be exploited in designing IPW estimators to achieve a lower variance and higher stability.
+We argue that the issue of choice of weights -- an optimal proposal $g(\cdot)$ in Monte Carlo or sampling weights -- provides new insights on a long-standing controversy about a `weakness' in Bayesian paradigm \citep[][e.g.]{wasserman2004bayesian, sims2010understanding, ghosh2015weak, li2010bayesian}.